 Good soil for the garden includes three important elements, sand, clay and natural materials.
-Then earlier this month I discovered that clay amends quick with the right ingredients.

-We recently moved to an area where the ground is referred as Blackland Prairie, this is a dark rich clay blend that’s high in nutrients but low in phosphorus and nitrogen.
+We recently moved to an area where the ground is referred as Blackland Prairie.
+This is a dark rich clay blend that’s high in nutrients but low in phosphorus and nitrogen.

 Well, clay can be a gardener’s nightmare, but it doesn’t have to be if you’re unwilling to work it into something amazing.